Table of Contents

 Real-life example: At WorkTango, we can earn points in our rewards platform by acting as on-boarding buddies for new employees.
 Learn how to set this up with Incentives, and 9 other things you can do to welcome a new employee to the team.

-Unconscious bias in performance management
+Unconscious bias in employee success conversations

 For example, women’s performance is more likely to be evaluated around their personality, while men’s is centered on their accomplishments.
 Data also shows that Black employees receive more scrutiny from bosses than white ones, leading to worse performance reviews, lower wages, and even job loss.

-Steps to end bias in performance management:
+Steps to end bias in employee development and employee success conversations:

-1. Use technology to standardize performance review
+1. Use technology to standardize performance discussions

 Remember the personal similarity bias?
 When team and department heads independently develop performance review criteria, they’re likely to be biased toward the employees that have the most in common with themselves.
 Standardize performance reviews across your company by using a platform like’s WorkTango that measures performance the same way for everybody.